OSgAgA/mqtt2otel/docs/content/docs/Manifest/Processors.md

 Two metrics will be created:

-* MachineA.Temperature: 42
+* MachineA.Temperature: 42 (or Temperature: 42 if NameOnly is true)
-* MachineA.Pressure: 10
+* MachineA.Pressure: 10 (or Pressure: 10 if NameOnly is true)

 You can convert the values using a `ValueConverter` and format the signal name using a `NameFormatter`.